neilAzimi/CPSC_298/assignments/final_project_setup/README.md

 3.4.
-Notify a Discord when the agents interact using provided API key in the `.env` file Each agent should send a notification on the completion of interaction for training The final output will also be sent to this channel
+Notify a Discord when the agents interact using provided API key in the `.env` file Each agent should send a notification on the completion of interaction for training The final output will also be sent to this channel Agent 2 sends a notification to a Discord channel upon completing a calculation, using a webhook URL specified in the environment variables.
 4. Data Flow and Interaction
 Input Reception: The system receives input data or a user query.
 LLM Processing: The LLM analyzes the input and decides on the necessary actions.